 is the concept that the more work your computer does (e.g. generating millions or billions of hash functions), the more likely you are to add a block to the blockchain (and score bitcoins as a reward).
 A proof-of-work algorithm is part of every cryptocurrency, and the majority of them are susceptible to ASIC: the higher the computing power, the faster the hardware, the faster you can solve hashes and get bitcoin.

 The difference between Bitcoin and Bitcoin Gold is the proof-of-work algorithm.
 Bitcoin Gold uses, which cryptocurrency experts believe is invulnerable to the artificial speeds of ASIC hardware.
 Most proof-of-work algorithms are limited by computing power, so if you speed up your computer, you speed up the mining process… and it’s relatively easy to use custom silicon to design a chip that blows through billions of hashes in no time.

 Equihash, on the other hand, is limited by computing memory.
 There’s no known way to optimize memory on a chip in the same way as sheer computing power.
 Memory takes up physical space on a chip, so there will always be memory limitations in computing as we know it today, and no amount of custom silicon can change that.

 The bottom line is, the price tag on your mining equipment won’t determine your success at mining Bitcoin Gold.
 The long-term vision is a thriving community of casual miners who put what resources they can spare into Bitcoin Gold, rather than a small, secretive group of top-tier mining operations who spend millions of dollars on massive mining rigs.
-As of December 2017, Bitcoin Gold is still on the fringes, and the value per coin is far lower than Bitcoin (as to be expected with a brand new currency).
+As of December 2017, Bitcoin Gold is still on the fringes, and theis far lower than Bitcoin (as to be expected with a brand new currency).
 But the potential for an accessible, fully democratic cryptocurrency economy is here once again.